at-su-shi/chess/README.md

 ## License
 This project is released under the MIT License.
 Piece images in images/ are included under their respective licenses.
-No proprietary fonts are bundled.
-The game uses the default pygame font.
+No proprietary fonts are bundled; the game uses the default Pygame font.